Jackhammer9/RedDownloader/README.md

 A very easy to use Reddit Media Downloader.
 The library can also be used to download pictures and even picture galleries all just with a reddit post link.
 You can access Reddit API methods without having your own bot with classes such as ```DownloadBySubreddit``` more on that below.

-<b>NOTE: </b> As of RedDownloader 4 only Youtube and Imgur Single Image Posts are supported
 <br>
 <h1> Installation </h1>
 To Install the package: